OCA/OpenUpgrade/addons/account/migrations/6.0.1.1/readme.txt

 The upgrade scripts for the 'account' module also cover its 'new' dependency 'analytic'.
-TODO: will the OpenERP migration manager automatically select the 'analytic' module for installation?
+The OpenERP migration manager automatically selects this module for installation.

 Data integrity
 ==============